bayesstuff/bfrms/README.md

 Example
 -------

-`bfrms::bfrm()` makes it easy to obtain Bayes factors using the JZS prior using [`brms`](https://cran.r-project.org/package=brms).
-Simply use function `bfrm` as you would use `brms::brm()`.
-The following shows a simple example using the `Machine` data from [`MEMSS`](https://cran.r-project.org/package=MEMSS) and compares it against results from the [`BayesFactor`](https://cran.r-project.org/package=BayesFactor) package, which it matches within numerical accuracy (rerun both several times to see this equivalence).
-Note that in this case the model should probably also contain the correlation between the by-worker random-effects parameter.
-However, this is currently not possible using the `BayesFactor` package which we use as a control below.
+`bfrms::bfrm()` makes it easy to obtain Bayes factors with JZS priors using [`brms`](https://cran.r-project.org/package=brms).
+To do so, simply call function `bfrm` as you would call `brms::brm()`.
+The following shows a simple example with the `Machines` data from [`MEMSS`](https://cran.r-project.org/package=MEMSS) and compares it against the results from the [`BayesFactor`](https://cran.r-project.org/package=BayesFactor) package, which it matches within numerical accuracy (rerun both several times to see this equivalence).
+Note that the `bfrm` model should probably also contain the correlation between the by-worker random-effects parameter.
+However, this is currently not possible using the `BayesFactor` package which we use as a comparison.
 Furthermore, the equivalence only holds at the moment if a fixed-effect factor has not more than two levels (that is why we remove `Machine == "B"` from the data).

 Calculating Bayes factors requires appropriate contrast/factor coding that have the same marginal effect on all factor levels. `bfrms` comes with such a factor coding (following Rouder et al., 2012, JMP), `contr.bayes`.
 This **must** be set globally to obatin resonable results.
 Note that this affects all modeling functions within thr current `R` session (to reset the default coding call `afex::set_default_contrasts()`).
 Also, note that Bayes factors usually require a lot more samples than necessary for estimation, usually at least an order of magnitude more.
 Consequently, we retain 24000 post-warmup samples.